 Portuguese Air Force

 The Portuguese Air Force is in transition.
 After several decades focusing on Colonial issues, primarily in Africa, the Força Aérea Portuguesa are struggling to dispose of older 1950’s based aircraft and become more modern.
 World tension however is making that difficult.
 Without a domestic aircraft industry to speak of, Portugal is at the mercy of suppliers.
-Because it allows the US to use the key base at Lajes on the Azores Portugal is now, after significant diplomatic effort, being compensated and is in the process of receiving their first Squadron of F-16’s from the US, against the wishes of the USAF which is working hard to use every F-16 available.
-The first 6 of 20 F-16’s have been delivered (6 months earlier than historic, 4x F-16OCU (Blk 15) and 2 F-16B).
+Because it allows the US to use the key base at Lajes on the Azores Portugal is now, after significant diplomatic effort, being compensated and is in the process of receiving their first Squadron of F-16’s from the US.

-A-7 Corsair: A large portion of the Portuguese air force is committed to the A-7P light attack aircraft which were second hand US Navy aircraft upgraded to the latest variant.
+A large portion of the Portuguese air force is committed to the A-7P light attack aircraft which were second hand US Navy aircraft upgraded to the latest variant.
 Two Squadrons operate out of Monte Real.
-These 30-year-old aircraft are rugged but well used and are due to be replaced by F-16s.
+These 30-year-old workhorses are rugged but well used and will eventually be replaced by F-16s.

-In another ‘Aircraft for Base’ deal, Germany has supplied Portugal with 50 Dornier Alpha Jets as compensation for using the base at Beja as the Luftwaffe’s air combat training base.
-Although Germany was going to renege on the deal, pressure from the US, UK, France and Spain convinced them to deliver.
+In another ‘Aircraft for Base’ deal, Germany has supplied Portugal with 50 Dornier Alpha Jets as compensation for using the base at Beja as the Luftwaffe’s air combat training center.
+Although Germany was going to renege on the deal (in Northern Fury), pressure from the US, UK, France and Spain convinced them to deliver.
 These aircraft replaced the aging Fiat G.91s in the close support role and the 1950’s era Cessna T-37 Tweet in the attack training role.

-C-130 Hercules: The Portuguese operate 6 ‘H’ model Hercules, although 3 are more modern H2 and H3 versions.
-Tactual transport and general duties keep these workhorses quite busy.
+The Portuguese operate 6 ‘H’ model Hercules, although 3 are the more modern H2 and H3 versions.
+Tactual transport and general duties keep them quite busy.

-C-212 Avocar: A very versatile, European built tactical transport that has many variants.
-Shown here is the Maritime Patrol Variant with a radar in the nose and a magnetic anomaly detector along the forward fuselage.
-Electronic Warfare, Photo Reconnaissance and general transport variants are also used by the Portuguese Air Force.
+Twenty-four of these very versatile, European built tactical transports of several variants are used by the Portuguese Air Force.
+Shown here is one of the two the Maritime Patrol Variant with a radar in the nose and a magnetic anomaly detector along the forward fuselage.
+Two Electronic Warfare (EW), two Photo Reconnaissance (PR) and 16 general transport variants are also used.

 |Sqn||Name||Location||# of AC||Type of AC|